 BROAD GEOGRAPHIC PRESENCE.
 The Company has significantly broadened its geographic presence in recent years through strategic acquisitions.
 Domestically, MasTec has expanded beyond its historical base in the Southeastern United States and currently has operations in more than 30 states in the Southeast, mid-Atlantic, Southwest, West and upper Midwest regions of the country.
 The Company also substantially increased its international operations through the acquisition, in April 1996, of Sistemas e Instalaciones de Telecomunicacion, S.A. ("Sintel"), the largest telecommunications infrastructure contractor in Spain, and through the acquisition, in July 1997, of a majority interest in MasTec Inepar S.A.
-Sistemas de Telecomunicacoes ("MasTec Inepar"), a leading telecommunications construction company in Brazil.
-Due to its broad geographic presence, the Company believes that it is well suited to service customers with operations across the United States as well as companies that are active in multiple areas of the world such as multinational corporations and telecommunications service providers that are expanding into international markets.
+Sistemas de Telecomunicacoes ("MasTec Inepar"), a leading telecommunications across the United States as well as companies that are active in multiple areas of the world such as multinational corporations and telecommunications service providers that are expanding into international markets.
 In addition, by developing business in many geographic regions, the Company believes it is less susceptible to changes in the market dynamics in any one region.